SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 ### Joining the Clean Plate Club

 Well even though I had learned my lesson about burdening my eating with a lot of artificial rules, I venerated these two women and they had raised me to be a member in good standing of the clean plate club.

-I’m sure that there are some of you who can relate.
+I’m sure that some of you can relate.

 I think it was especially common for children whose parents grew up in the shadow of the Great Depression to believe that it was virtuous to clean their plate every time they ate.